top of page

 Over our slow lunch, we enjoyed more delicious bites in the grand dining room, where Antarctica came out to play and made sure we were fully aware of her as the snow joined us.

 It continued to get stronger and heavier as we approached Deception Island, hindering the view.
-Fortunately, the captain was an expert and using his skills and expertise, he held us in a stationary position, and it cleared up just enough so we could all catch a glimpse or two of the thousands and thousands of penguins and fur seals decorating the volcanic earth on the water's edge.
+Fortunately, the captain was an expert, and using his skills and expertise, he held us in a stationary position.
+It cleared up just enough so we could all catch a glimpse or two of the thousands and thousands of penguins and fur seals decorating the volcanic earth on the water's edge.
 Even better glimpses if you had super-powered binoculars, which we are fortunate to have in our little hot hands.

 Deception Island is home to 140,000 pairs of chinstrap penguins.
 Penguins are always counted in pairs.
 It was quite the sight, and we were all buzzing with joy.

-A fun fact: Antarctica has the highest average elevations in the world.
+A fun fact: Antarctica has the highest average elevation in the world.
 The mountains are dripping with glaciers, and the landscapes are breathtaking.
-Giant icebergs and a nesting pot of marine and bird life will keep you mesmerised for dead.
+Giant icebergs and a nesting pot of marine and bird life will mesmerise you for days.

 You can spend hours watching the dramatic splashes on the bergs, the waves breaking over it, the ice calvings whilst the ship navigates through the calm (and suddenly not so calm) waters and all the bergie bits, as you are joined by Wilson's storm petrel dancing and gliding around the ship.
 To top it off, you have rafts of penguins porpoising alongside seals and whales feeding in the icy cold waters, too!
 Pure joy!